FatRainbowPony/Dock-Window/README.md

 - Cooperating with other desktop toolbars

 ## Usage
-Create a WPF window and select the `DockWindow` class instead of the `Window` class.
+Install the NuGet package.
+Then create a WPF window and select the `DockWindow` class instead of the `Window` class.
 Needs to done  both in XAML and in code

 ### In XAML
 ```xml